ostifede02/sudoku/README.md

 ## sources
-Chat-GPT has been employed for displaying formatted text on the terminal and implementing the logic to verify the correctness of a Sudoku solution.
+Chat-GPT has been used for displaying formatted text on the terminal and implementing the logic to verify the correctness of a Sudoku solution.